Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 }
 ```

-Where the `type` indicates which of the alternatives the user selected.
+Where the `type` indicates which of the alternatives the user actually wants persisted upon creation.

 ## API `SubmissionModel`s